msabramo/nipy/doc/users/tutorials/smoothing.rst

-then divide the values in the Gaussian curve by the total area under the curve, so that the values add up to one (see the `http://imaging.mrc-cbu.cam.ac.uk/scripts/smoothtalk.m <http://imaging.mrc-cbu.cam.ac.uk/scripts/smoothtalk.m>`_ file for how to do this in matlab):
+then divide the values in the Gaussian curve by the total area under the curve, so that the values add up to one (see the `http://imaging.mrc-cbu.cam.ac.uk/scripts/smoothtalk.m <http://imaging.mrc-cbu.cam.ac.uk/scripts/smoothtalk.m>`_ file for how to do this in python):

 |sm\_gauss\_14|